roman807/Predicting-Stock-Market-Crashes/README.md

 ### Project summary
 With this project I am introducing the design of a machine learning algorithm that predicts stock market crashes based on past price information.
 I used public available market data from seven major stock market indices.
 This is a classification problem to forecast whether or not a crash will occur within the next 1, 3 or 6 months at any point in time.
-I trained and tested linear regression and logistic regression models, support vector machines, decision trees and recurrent neural networks with long short term memory (RNN LSTM).
+I trained and tested linear and logistic regression models, support vector machines, decision trees and recurrent neural networks with long short term memory (RNN LSTM).
 For a detailed description of the problem and findings please refer to the article [blog post link].

 ### Repository organization: